Tracing Missing Baryons in the Cosmic Filaments with tSZ and CMB-Lensing Stacking: Redshift, length, and environment dependence of the stacked signal

-To explore possible redshift evolution and environmental dependence of the WHIM properties, we repeat the stacking for two subsamples: \begin{itemize} \item \textbf{Redshift bins:} The filament sample is divided into two subsamples of equal size by the median redshift: a low-redshift bin ($0.2 < z < 0.47$) and a high-redshift bin ($0.47 < z < 0.6$).
+To explore possible redshift evolution and environmental dependence of the WHIM properties, we repeat the stacking analysis for three filament subsamples defined by redshift, length, and environmental overdensity.
+The subsample definitions are as follows:

+\begin{itemize} \item \textbf{Redshift bins:} The filament sample is divided into two subsamples of equal size by the median redshift: a low-redshift bin ($0.2 < z < 0.47$) and a high-redshift bin ($0.47 < z < 0.6$).

-\item \textbf{Environmental overdensity bins:} We also divide the filament sample based on the local matter overdensity at the filament endpoints, estimated using the DTFE as implemented in DisPerSE.
-Two equal-number subsamples are defined based on the overdensity quantiles: a low-density bin and a high-density bin. \end{itemize}
+\item \textbf{Environmental overdensity bins:} We divide the sample according to the local matter overdensity at filament endpoints, estimated using the DTFE implementation in DisPerSE.
+Two equal-number subsamples are defined based on the overdensity quantiles, corresponding to low-density and high-density environments.

-For each subsample, we extract the radial profiles of the Compton-$y$ and lensing convergence ($\kappa$) signals using the same stacking procedure as described in the main analysis.
-Figure~\ref{fig:redshift_y} and Figure~\ref{fig:redshift_kappa} present the stacked $y$-profiles and $\kappa$-profiles for filaments in two redshift bins.
-An enhancement in the $y$-signal is clearly observed for the high-redshift bin, suggesting a potential redshift evolution in the thermodynamic properties of the WHIM.
-Notably, the bump feature around $10 \mathrm{cMpc}$ appears to be primarily driven by filaments at higher redshift, whereas the signal in the low-redshift bin declines more rapidly with increasing radius.
-Figure~\ref{fig:overdensity_y} and Figure~\ref{fig:overdensity_kappa} show the $y$ and $\kappa$ profiles for filaments in low- and high-density environments.
-While the high-density bin exhibits a marginally higher signal, the profiles are overall consistent within uncertainties.
+\item \textbf{Length bins:} The filaments are further divided into two equal-sized subsamples based on their median physical length of approximately $50\,\mathrm{cMpc}$. \end{itemize}

+For each subsample, we extract the radial Compton-$y$ and CMB-lensing convergence ($\kappa$) profiles using the same stacking procedure as described in the main text.
+The resulting profiles are shown in Fig.~\ref{fig:subsample_yk_profiles}.

+\paragraph{Redshift dependence.} We find a marginally enhanced $y$-signal in the high-redshift bin ($0.47 < z < 0.6$), which appears to drive the bump observed around $10\,\mathrm{cMpc}$.
+This feature may arise from the contribution of neighbouring filaments that enter the stacking aperture at this projected separation, although confirming this interpretation will require further investigation.

+\paragraph{Environmental dependence.} Filaments residing in high-density environments exhibit a modest enhancement in both the tSZ and CMB-lensing signals compared with those in low-density environments.
+The overall profiles, however, remain consistent within the bootstrap uncertainties.

+\jz{\paragraph{Length dependence.} We observe that shorter filaments exhibit a stronger tSZ signal.
+This trend may reflect the fact that very long filaments tend to include merged or noisy segments, which dilute the averaged stacked profile.
+Overall, the subsample analyses demonstrate that the stacked signals are robust to variations in filament redshift, length, and environmental overdensity.
+The qualitative trends observed across different subsamples are consistent with physical expectations of gas thermal properties and matter distribution within the cosmic web.}